%2F%2Fusers%2F73dba3e8-d987-4bba-83e7-2098ed13cfa5%2Fratecard%2Fscreenshot2025-03-04040701.png&w=1200&q=75)

 "We booked a fishing trip with Captain Eric for my 32nd birthday, and it was truly an unforgettable experience!
 We caught countless Perch, enjoyed some exciting fights with big fish, and had an absolute blast from start to finish.
 Captain Eric's knowledge, kindness, and great personality made the trip even more enjoyable.
 There's nothing better than learning from a seasoned expert, having great conversations, and reeling in fish while listening to great tunes on the water.
 Huge thanks to Eric for an amazing day!
 We can't wait to book another trip and share this experience with all our fishing friends.
 Highly recommend!" - Taylor

 "I took my 10- and 7-year-old nephews out on a multi-species charter with Captain Eric, and it was an unforgettable experience.
 He was extremely friendly, patient, and great with the kids, even when their attention wandered.
 His deep knowledge of the area and passion for fishing made the trip both fun and educational.
 Safety was always a priority, and his welcoming personality made the day even better.
-We had an amazing day and will definitely be booking another trip soon!" - Andrew
+We had an amazing time and will definitely be booking another trip soon!" - Andrew

 August 12, 2024